braintree/braintree-web-drop-in/README.md

 ## Basic usage

 Drop-in provides a payment method object containing the [payment method nonce](https://developers.braintreepayments.com/start/overview#payment-method-nonce) to send to your server.
 To get this object, use the `requestPaymentMethod` function.

 For credit cards, this attempts to validate the card form and will call the supplied callback with a payload, including the payment method nonce, if successful.
 If not successful, an error will be shown in the UI and the callback will be called with an error.

+Other payment methods may behave differently.
+Refer to their documentation for details.

 ```js
 var submitButton = document.querySelector('#submit-button');